ner0-m/elsa/tools/docker/README.md

 All images that build on these, also contain oneDNN.

 All images that contain CMake install version 3.18.2 and all images installing ninja install ninja 1.10.1.
-Expect the ubuntu based image. this should be a vanilla version with only default packages, and therefore has CMake <FIIIILLL me>
+Expect the ubuntu based image. this should be a vanilla version with only default packages, and therefore has CMake &lt;3.18.2&gt;

 ## Overview of docker files